khoubaib-sudo/khoubaib-sudo/README.md

 # 💫 About Me:
-I'm working on a learning management system for my end-of-study project with a small startup call letaff
+I'm working on a learning management system for my end-of-study project with a small startup called letaff

 ## 🌐 Socials: